-Occu Course Number: COS0151 Occupational Completion Point: A Restricted Barber - 333 Hours - SOC Code 39-5011 04.0 Identify and perform hair styles - the student will be able to: 04.01 Prepare client and determine needs and desired style (consultation).
-04.02 Identify and perform wet set using principles of design (hair sculpting, rollers, and finger waves).
-04.03 Prepare and perform thermal styling using blow dryers, curling irons, thermo-pressing combing, wand, and etc. 04.04 Comb out into desired style.
-04.05 Utilize braiding technique.
-05.0 Identify and perform mustache and beard design. - The student will be to: 05.01 Prepare the client.
-05.02 Demonstrate suitable mustache and/or beard design and cutting based on facial structure.
-05.03 Demonstrate trimming a mustache or trimming a beard.
-05.04 Demonstrate the ability to use and explain professional beard products and sanitation procedures.
+Course Number: COS0161 Occupational Completion Point: A Barber 2A - 150 Hours - SOC Code 39-5011

+04.0 Identify and perform hair styles - the student will be able to:

+04.01 Identify and perform wet set using principles of design (hair sculpting, rollers, and finger waves).

+04.02 Prepare and perform thermal styling using blow dryers, curling irons, thermo-pressing combing, wand, and etc.

+05.0 Identify and perform mustache and beard design. - The student will be to:

+05.01 Demonstrate suitable mustache and/or beard design and cutting based on facial structure.

 06.0 Demonstrate shaving the face. - The student will be able to:

-06.01 Prepare patron for shaving.
-06.02 Perform the shaving of the patron's face.
-06.03 Perform the final cleansing of face and neck. se Number: COS0152 pational Completion Point: A icted Barber - 334 Hours - SOC Code 39-5011 Demonstrate appropriate understanding of basic science. - The student will be able to: 07.01 Identify health-related problems that may result from exposure to work related chemicals and hazardous materials, and know the proper precautions required for ventilating and handling such materials.
+06.01 Perform the shaving of the patron's face.

+06.02 Perform the final cleansing of face and neck.

+Course Number: COS0162 Occupational Completion Point: A Barber 3A - 300 Hours - SOC Code 39-5011

+07.0 Demonstrate appropriate understanding of basic science. - The student will be able to:

+07.01 Identify health-related problems that may result from exposure to work related chemicals and hazardous materials, and know the proper precautions required for ventilating and handling such materials.

 07.02 Understand molecular reactions of skin and hair as a result of physical and chemical changes.
-07.03 Draw conclusions or make inferences from data.
-Identify and perform facial treatments. - The student will be able to: 08.01 Prepare the patron.
-08.02 Diagnose and identify skin condition.
-08.03 Assemble supplies and equipment.
-08.04 Cleanse face and neck.
-08.05 Perform designated treatment (mechanical or manual).
-08.06 Perform final cleansing of face and neck.
-Demonstrate knowledge of professional development (employability skills). - The student will be able to: 09.01 Perform safety and health practices applicable to the practice of barbering.
-09.02 Locate opportunities for employment through social media, job sites on the internet, and word of mouth.
-09.03 Understand practical application of the license to the job market.
-09.04 Demonstrate employment-seeking skills.
-09.05 Demonstrate appropriate work behavior.
-09.06 Understand and project a professional image. (

-09.07 Work individually and cooperatively as a member of regular or culturally diverse team.
-09.08 Utilize communication skills applicable to the industry.
-09.09 Utilize math skills applicable to the industry.
-09.10 Demonstrate how to adapt to change.
-09.11 Demonstrate knowledge of the need to balance personal and professional life.
-09.12 Demonstrate the ability to properly facilitate the use of business resources and energy in a practical manner.
-09.13 Explain how technology has become a practical part of the barbering industry and demonstrate applications.
-10.0 Demonstrate knowledge of Florida Law and State Board requirements. - The student will be able to: 10.01 Demonstrate working knowledge of Florida Law, Chapter 476.
+08.0 Identify and perform facial treatments. - The student will be able to:

+08.01 Cleanse face and neck, perform designated treatment, and final cleansing of face and neck.

+09.0 Demonstrate knowledge of professional development (employability skills). - The student will be able to:

+09.01 Locate opportunities for employment through social media, job sites on the internet, and word of mouth.

+09.02 Understand practical application of the license to the job market.

+09.03 Work individually and cooperatively as a member of regular or culturally diverse team.

+09.04 Utilize math skills applicable to the industry.

+10.0 Demonstrate knowledge of Florida Law and State Board requirements. - The student will be able to:

+10.01 Demonstrate working knowledge of Florida Law, Chapter 476.

 10.02 Demonstrate universal HIV-AIDS precaution procedures for the salon and knowledge of appropriate behavior in dealing with persons who may have the virus or syndrome.

 10.03 Demonstrate an understanding of the Federal "Right-To-Know" Law as stated in 29 C.F.R.
 1910.1200.

-11.0 Demonstrate an understanding of entrepreneurship. - The student will be able to: 11.01 Define entrepreneurship.
-11.02 Describe the importance of entrepreneurship to the American economy.
-11.03 Identify advantages and disadvantages of business ownership as related to the barbering industry.
-11.04 Identify the necessary personal characteristics of a successful entrepreneur.
-11.05 Identify the hybridges skills needed to energies a small hybridges officiently and effectively
+11.0 Demonstrate an understanding of entrepreneurship. - The student will be able to:

+11.01 Describe the importance of entrepreneurship to the American economy.

+11.02 Identify advantages and disadvantages of business ownership as relates efficiently and effectively to the barbering industry.
-11.05 Identify the business skills needed to operate a small business efficiently and effectively.

-Course Number: COS0671 Occupational Completion Point: B Barber - 200 Hours - SOC Code 39-5011 12.0 Identify and prepare hair pieces, wigs, and hair attachments. - The student will be able to: 12.01 Determine and identify styles and colors of wigs and hairpieces.
+Course Number: COS0163 Occupational Completion Point: A Barber 4A - 130 Hours - SOC Code 39-5011 12.0 Identify and prepare hair pieces, wigs, and hair attachments. - The student will be able to: 12.0 Identify and prepare hair pieces, wigs, and hair attachments. - The student will be able to: 12.01 Determine and identify styles and colors of wigs and hairpieces.
 12.02 Measure the head and fit wig or hairpiece.
-12.03 Clean, shape, and style to client's features.
+12.03 Clean, shape, style and attach hair pieces/extensions into desired style according to client's features.
+13.0 Identify and perform permanent wave/reconstruction curl/chemical relaxing. - The student will be able to: 13.01 Prepare client and determine needs and desired style (consultation).
+13.02 Analyze hair and scalp to select appropriate solution strength according to hair texture, desired results.
+13.03 Apply protective cream or lotion prior to rearranger or straightener as required for desired results following curl or chemical relaxer.
+13.04 Strand test for straightness if performing reconstruction curl or chemical relaxer.